Fantasy Points Logo - Wordmark

 Aaron Rodgers (NYJ, 41)

-Rodgers’ disastrous two-year run with the Jets will come to an end this off-season after the franchise announced in mid-February that it will part ways with the four-time MVP.
+Rodgers’ disastrous two-year run with the Jets will end this off-season after the franchise announced in mid-February that it will part ways with the four-time MVP.
 He lasted just 4 snaps into his Jets debut in 2023 before tearing his Achilles and missing the rest of the season.
 He returned to the lineup in 2024 and played like a 40-year-old QB coming back from an Achilles injury.
-The Jets traded for his friend Davante Adams but even that move couldn’t stop the Jets from imploding after firing Robert Saleh in Week 5 — Rodgers finished with a career-worst 5-12 record.
+The Jets traded for his friend Davante Adams, but even that move couldn’t stop the Jets from imploding after firing Robert Saleh in Week 5 — Rodgers finished with a career-worst 5-12 record.
 He completed 368/584 passes (63%) for 3897 yards (6.7 YPA), 28 TDs (4.8%), and 11 INTs (1.9%) in 17 starts.
 He added 34/94/1 rushing to finish as the QB19 with 15.9 FPG.

 Rodgers finished with career worsts in YPA (6.7), YPC (10.6), and passer rating (90.5), and his second-worst finishes in success rate (43.9%) and QBR (48.0).
 Rodgers will likely find a cold market this off-season after forcing his way out of Green Bay and taking the Jets on a ruinous ride the last two seasons.
 He told the Jets that his tentative plan was to play in 2025, but he’s not going to be the top option for QB-needy teams.
-He may have to wait until some of the other QB dominos begin to fall at the start of the new league year before he finds a job — if he finds a job at all.
+He may have to wait until some of the other QB dominoes begin to fall at the start of the new league year before he finds a job — if he finds a job at all.

 Kirk Cousins (Atl, 37)